abdulsalamcodes/abdulsalamcodes/README.md

 ## Portfolio

-You can find some of my notable projects here:
+You can find some of my recent projects here:

 - [Spendns](https://spendns.vercel.app/login): An intuitive web application designed to empower users in managing their personal financial activities.
-- [Sychronize](https://sychronize.vercel.app/): An innovative productivity solution that harmonizes your workflow by unifying diverse productivity tools within a single, streamlined application.
 - [Codesphere](https://main.d23lss9qnklclj.amplifyapp.com/): A focused and immersive social media platform tailored for developers to seamlessly connect, collaborate, and exchange code snippets and innovative ideas

 ## Get in Touch